Coloby/quartz_notes/quartz_content/PublicNotes/dopamine balancement.md

 - dopamine nation book - dopamine in addictions

 - The cycle [-](https://youtu.be/K-TW2Chpz4k?t=2157)
-	1. craving
+	1. craving - the more we peaked the more we desire more
 		- peak - more often, faster, higher, it reaches = ++drop
+			- frequent big waves let the water/dopamine go out of the pool
+				- the baseline recedes because the drop is big
 			- [averages](https://youtu.be/K-TW2Chpz4k?t=2697) of different substances & behaviours
 			- spikes lasts minutes to an hour sometimes longer [-](https://youtu.be/K-TW2Chpz4k?t=3886)
-			- frequent big waves let the water/dopamine go out of the pool
-				- the baseline recedes
 		- drop - after a peak domapine goes under baseline
 			- we start feeling the pain of not having that thing, which motivates us even more [-](https://youtu.be/K-TW2Chpz4k?t=1391)
 			- the deeper, the more the need to restore baseline
 		- recovery - linearity between peak & drops
 			- GPT